camunda/camunda-docs-manual/content/reference/rest/migration/execute-migration-async.md

     <td>The type of the created batch.</td>
   </tr>
   <tr>
-    <td>size</td>
+    <td>totalJobs</td>
     <td>Number</td>
     <td>
-      The size of a batch is the number of batch execution jobs required to complete the batch.
+      The total jobs of a batch is the number of batch execution jobs required to complete the batch.
     </td>
   </tr>